-Call us fogies but for all the edgy technology children have at their fingertips these days, we think a good old-fashioned Easter egg hunt is as good as any flashy tablet game.
+Call us fogies but for all the flashy technology children have at their fingertips these days, we think a good old-fashioned Easter egg hunt is as good as any tablet game.
 A dizzying hunt for treasure?
 The starry-eyed anticipation of a pile of sweets to dive into?
 Parents wearing silly bunny ears?
 We can’t think of a better way to spend a springtime afternoon.

-If you have a flock of little lambs to keep entertained this Easter, follow our step-by-step guide to throwing the perfect treasure trail.
+So if you have a flock of little lambs to keep entertained this Easter, follow our step-by-step guide to throwing the perfect treasure trail.

 How to throw an Easter egg hunt